Deduplicate records in HubSpot

 - If you do not include the Email property in your import, each row of your import file will be imported as a new contact record.

 Deduplicate companies by company domainWhen a new company is added, HubSpot looks at the primary value for the Company domain name property to deduplicate companies.
+Secondary domains included as additional domains on a record are not used to deduplicate companies.
+Learn how to set a domain as primary.

-- If you try to manually create a company with the same domain name as an existing company, HubSpot will alert you that a company already exists.
+- If you try to manually create a company with the same domain name as an existing company's primary domain, HubSpot will alert you that a company already exists.

 - If a company already exists in your account with the same domain name or custom unique ID property value, the new company information will be added to the existing company record.

 - If you do not include the Company domain name or another custom unique ID property in your import, each row of your import file will be imported as a new company record.

 Please note: companies created through API will not be deduplicated by the Company domain name property.

 Deduplicate records by Record ID

 When you want to import contact, company, deal, ticket, product, or custom object records, you can use a unique Record ID to match up these records with existing records in HubSpot.
 This Record ID can be used to deduplicate records during the import process, or to search for a specific record in HubSpot.

-- To get the Record IDs, export your records or view a specific object's value for their record ID (e.g., Contact ID, Company ID).
+- To get the Record IDs, export your records or view a specific object's value for their Record ID.

 - Include a Record ID column in your file when you import your records into HubSpot.
-You'll be prompted to match the column with the Record ID property during the import.
 If you include the Record ID column in your file, any rows without a value for Record ID will create new records.